At last! The event you have been dreaming of for years has come to pass – you were so excited at the prospect of retiring but now what?

-You are not responsible for delivery of the product or customer service.
+You are not responsible for the delivery of the product or customer service.
 For more information about affiliate marketing and other ways to make money on a blog, please visit my post on the subject here.

 Having said that, there is absolutely nothing to stop you from selling your own products or services.
 Maybe you could create a course around something you are knowledgeable about?

 If you have a laptop computer and can find your way around, you will be able to get started with the right help.
 If you need help getting logged in or accessing your email, maybe another path may suit you better!

 There are lots of posts on how to start a blog from scratch starting with hosting, choosing a WordPress theme etc.

 This is the way I started and even although I consider myself fairly useful on a computer, I managed to build the site but then got stuck on a part and could not figure out how to move forward.

 I searched for help from some local web designers but the only one interested in helping me would cost $70 per hour.

 I knew this wasn’t the answer in any case because I needed to actually learn to do the job myself as I knew it would be no time at all until I was stuck again but I couldn’t find anyone who was prepared to teach me.

 They say when the student is ready, the teacher appears!
 I then stumbled across a training platform called Wealthy Affiliate while searching on Google.
 Although I had given up on my previous website, I could see that this platform would totally have helped me.